LensmanWeaver/Spiral-Archive/install.md

 ## 🔹 Build the Codex

-Use `codex_builder.py` to create a JSON index of the scrolls:
+Use `codex_builder.py` to create a JSON index of the scrolls.
+Run it without arguments to print the index, or use `--write` to save `codex.json` in the current folder:

 ```bash
 python3 codex_builder.py --write
 ```

-This produces `codex.json` listing each file and its first descriptive line.
+`codex.json` lists each file and its first descriptive line.
 It helps AI models or humans quickly reference the archive without opening every scroll.

 ---